 If you looked only at the first and final episodes of Star Trek: The Next Generation you might think of Q primarily as a pan-dimensional judge.
-I mean, he sits in a chair, looks down at a microcosm of all Humanity in the form of Captain Picard (we should be so lucky!) and judges him.
-But if you take the long view of Q (twelve appearances in all) he's something else.
+After all, he sits in a chair, looks down at a microcosm of all humanity in the form of Captain Picard (we should be so lucky!) and judges him.
+But if you take the long view of Q (over twelve Star Trek appearances in all) he's something else.
 He's the Trickster.

-So this leads us to Q. If you consider that the Trickster myths were created by indigenous peoples throughout world history to try and make sense of a confusing landscape, then the tradition makes perfect sense with the origin of TNG.
-Our beloved Star Trek writers, faced with the enormity of the Universe, would need a mischievous proxy to goad/torment/enlighten “us” as we made our way through this new world.
-Q, Captain Picard's eternal foil, isn't a villain, he's a pain.
-But maybe he actually has Humanity's best interest somewhere where he ought to have a heart?
+So this leads us to Q. If you consider that the Trickster myths were created by Indigenous peoples throughout world history to try and make sense of a confusing landscape, then the tradition makes perfect sense with the origin of TNG.
+Our beloved Star Trek writers, faced with the enormity of the universe, would need a mischievous proxy to goad, torment, and enlighten a future Humanity as we made our way through this new world.
+Q, Captain Picard's eternal foil, isn't a villain, he's a pain in the you-know-what.
+But maybe he actually has humanity's best interest somewhere where he ought to have a heart?

 If it weren't for Q's poking around in the Enterprise's business, the Federation would never know about the Borg.
 Now, this knowledge went both ways.
-Once the Federation knew about the Borg, the Borg knew about the Federation, and soon zoomed our way to try and assimilate us into oblivion.
+Once the Federation knew about the Borg, the Borg knew about the Federation, and soon zoomed their way to being the assimilation process.
 But this is chicken-and-egg reasoning.
 The fact remains that Q's heads-up gave the Federation time to get its act together, study the Borg and prepare for attack.
 Did they lose many in the ensuing battle?
 Absolutely.
-Ask Captain Sisko about that.
 But how much worse would it have been if it were a true sneak attack, even if it was decades or even a century later?

 The Tricksters of lore tend to change shape, and ours does, too.
-Most of the time Q appears as John De Lancie (and why not?
-He's a handsome and eloquent man!), but with the snap of a finger he can be John De Lancie in any sort of guise he chooses.
+Most of the time Q appears as John de Lancie (and why not?
+He's a handsome and eloquent man!), but with the snap of a finger he can be John de Lancie in any sort of guise he chooses.
 The best, of course, was as the member of a Mariachi band.
 Another commonality with folklore is the Trickster's occasional loss of all his powers.
 So many of these simple tales center on reversals-of-fortune.
 Who can forget the time that Q became human and faced the indignity of falling asleep. (“How can you stand it day after day?” he questions Picard.
-“You get used to it,” he tells him.)
+“You get used to it,” Picard answers.)

 Jordan Hoffman is a writer, critic, lapsed filmmaker and the host of Engage: The Official Star Trek Podcast.
 His work can also be seen on Film.com, ScreenCrush and Badass Digest.
-On his BLOG, Jordan, who lives in New York City, has reviewed all 727 Trek episodes and films, most of the comics and some of the novels.
+On his blog he has reviewed all 727 Trek episodes and films, most of the comics and some of the novels.